anirudhbalaraman/WSAttention-Prostate/docs/index.md

 **Weakly Supervised Attention-Based Deep Learning for Prostate Cancer Characterization from Bi-Parametric Prostate MRI.**

-WSAttention-Prostate is a two-stage deep learning pipeline that predicts clinically significant prostate cancer (csPCa) risk and PI-RADS score( 2 to 5) from T2-weighted, DWI, and ADC bpMRI sequences.
-It uses 3D patch-based Multiple-Instance Learning (MIL) to first classify PI-RADS scores, then predict csPCa risk — all without requiring lesion-level annotations.
+WSAttention-Prostate is a two-stage deep learning pipeline that predicts clinically significant prostate cancer (csPCa) risk and PI-RADS score (2 to 5) from T2W, DWI, and ADC bpMRI sequences.
+The backbone is a patch based 3D Multiple-Instance Learning (MIL) model pre-trained to classify PI-RADS scores and fine-tuned to predict csPCa risk — all without requiring lesion-level annotations.

 ## Key Features